weygoldt/deep_peak_sieve/README.md

 ## TODO ✅

+- [ ] Add logging to the dash application
+- [ ] Seperate the dash callbacks to the ui folder
+- [ ] Outsource the exploration file
+- [ ] Build a decomposer base class for umap/VAE/PCA...
+- [ ] Dataclass in dcc.Storage
+- [ ] Export to nix file
 - [ ] Build GUI elements to save configs to `scipy.signal.find_peaks`
 - [ ] Build data loading classes to unify nix data and wav files
 - [ ] Add print statement for overall labeling progress